 - 1. Rocks about half the size of a fist

 - 2. Dry, clean sand

 - 3. Water

 - 4. Liter-sized containers (3) for the demonstration in Motivation

 - 5. Drinking-cup sized containers (4) for each group of participants for the Experiment in Motivation

 - 6. Newspaper or plastic sheets to protect the learning space

 - 7. Slips of paper or small cards

 - 8. Pens or pencils

 - 9. Signs that say "Agree" and "Disagree" posted at opposite ends of the learning space

-Flip chart 1: Stick Figure (See Unit 2, Session 3)
+Flip chart 1: Stick Figure (This was also used in Unit 2, Session 2)

 Flip chart 2: Using Time Effectively